 The last thing we advise you to do it to validate your SPF record.
-Luckily, there are a bunch of actionable tools like SPF Record Check or SPF Syntax Validator.
+Luckily, there are a bunch of actionable tools like SPF Tools by EasyDMARC, SPF Record Check, SPF Syntax Validator, or similar.
 This will troubleshoot your record and prevent the annoyance in the future.

 How to create an SPF record using my DNS provider?

 You can create and manage your SPF records using a respective console or control panel of you DNS provider.
 Some services give detailed instructions or guides on how to create TXT records.
 Below, you’ll find links to the guides of some top-rated providers.

 Also, we’ve collected a list of SPF specs for popular email providers so you can copy and paste them in your TXT record.

 |Email service provider||SPF record|